 More Resources for Middle School Coding Projects:

-For more help to get middle schoolers started in programming, try these resources!
+For more help to get middle schoolers started in programming, try these affiliate resources from Amazon!
+(For details, see our Disclosure Policy.)

 - Python for Kids: A Playful Introduction to Programming